-To address the City's infrastructure needs and other City facilities and services, the City Council is considering placing a funding measure on the November 2016 ballot to address high priority infrastructure projects.
-Staff has prepared this Intended Infrastructure, Facilities and Equipment Expenditure Plan to identify the recommended allocation of the temporary 1⁄2 cent sales tax revenues which would generate an estimated \$16 million per year and would expire in 10 years.
+To address the City's infrastructure needs and other City facilities and services, the City Council placed a funding measure on the November 2016 ballot to address high priority infrastructure projects.
+On November 8, 2016 Chula Vista voters approved Measure P, authorizing a temporary 1⁄2 cent sales tax increase on retail sales within the City for a period of ten (10) years.
+Staff prepared the Infrastructure, Facilities and Equipment Expenditure Plan to identify the recommended allocation of the temporary 1⁄2 cent sales tax revenues which will generate an estimated \$16 million per year and expires in 10 years.
 The recommended funding is based on the criteria established through the Asset Management Program which identifies the major citywide infrastructure systems considered in critical need of repair or replacement.
 Analysis conducted by consultants experienced in evaluating infrastructure system conditions, ranked infrastructure from lowest to highest probability of failure, identified a timeline for repair and replacement, and estimated associated cost.
 The sales tax revenues generated over the 10 year timeframe could address all infrastructure assets designated with the highest probability of failure which, if not addressed, could result in significant impact to public safety response or availability of highly used community infrastructure.